 Apprenticeship in Botanical Horticulture

-The three-year Kew Apprenticeship aims to teach the highest standards of professional horticultural practice by offering a structured training in amenity and botanical horticulture.
-The Apprenticeship provides participants with the opportunity to gain practical experience and an understanding of the horticultural operations at the Royal Botanic Gardens, Kew.
+The two-year Kew apprenticeship run by the School of Horticulture aims to teach the highest standards of professional craft horticultural skills by offering a structured training in amenity and botanical horticulture and underpinning knowledge from college study.
+The apprenticeship provides participants with employment to gain practical experience and an understanding of the horticultural operations at the Royal Botanic Gardens, Kew.

-Each Apprentice will be granted day release to attend a local horticultural college, where they will study for a recognised horticultural qualification, eg the RHS certificate.
+Each apprentice will be granted day release to attend a local horticultural college, where they will study and prepare for the horticulture operative Trailblazer apprenticeship standard.
+This is the new government scheme.

-Apprentices will be placed in one horticultural section per year.
+Apprentices will be placed in a different horticultural section each year.
 On-the-job training will be arranged and delivered by garden managers and trainers with focus on practical skills using real tasks.
-Placements are divided into six-monthly blocks, within the following sections:
+Placements are divided into the following sections:

 1) Arboretum and Nursery